dssg/nfp/README.md

 **Read more detailed documentation in each directory.**

-## Contributing to the Project

-Because we worked with NFP's private health information, we can't make much of our data public.
-However, we are opening our code and documenting our methodology so it may be useful for other projects.

-We would love to hear from other individuals using parts of our code, doing the same kind of work, or interested in getting involved.

-**Email us at dssg-nfp@googlegroups.com.**

 ## Using R

 All of our data analysis, impact estimation, and data visualization code is written in [R](http://www.r-project.org/), a free and widely-used statistics programming language.